 Our game closet is overflowing.
 We play a LOT of games.
 We always have.
-Which is why I want to share our educational games for preschoolers (kids ages 3, 4, and 5.) that are favorites from both my teaching and mom perspectives.
+Which is why I want to share the best educational games for preschoolers (kids ages 3, 4, and 5); games that are both fun and educational and tested by kids.

 What’s important to remember when choosing a game for your child is that it’s first and foremost FUN.
 As you’ll see with the games below, they’re also playful, engaging, and interesting.